 - Have completed a high school diploma or its equivalent.

 - Have a current first-aid certificate.

 - Have a current basic life support certificate approved by the American Heart Association.

 - Have earned a cumulative G.P.A. of 3.0 on all college coursework.
 Exception may be made based on a specific individualized evaluation.
 Grades below a "C" are nontransferable.

-- For students considering transfer of nursing course work, provide course descriptions or outlines for clinical nursing courses in order for the school to determine the amount of transfer credit to be granted.
+- Students considering transfer of nursing coursework must provide course descriptions or outlines for clinical nursing courses in order for the school to determine the amount of transfer credit to be granted.

-- Complete entrance tests required of all incoming students who are not registered nurses.
+- Complete entrance tests required for all incoming students who are not registered nurses.

 - Complete an interview arranged by the director of admissions.

 - Complete prerequisite courses listed below: